Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 4/Multiplexers.md

 - We can build large muxes using smaller muxes (similar to decoders)

 ![[Multiplexers-3.png]]

-- It is a hierarchical system th
+- It is a hierarchical system that gives out the appropriate output.